Jamjim01/COMP2215-Project/README.md

  -> Frank Vahid code (adapted by Klaus-Peter Zauner) for the rios scheduling

+ -> nbojinov code for the image.c fills images

- I also took insipiration from nbojinov LaTowerRun main state controller code that I changed for my own purposes: https://github.com/nbojinov/LaTowerRun
+ -> I also took insipiration from nbojinov LaTowerRun main state controller code that I changed for my own purposes: https://github.com/nbojinov/LaTowerRun